 The model described here is a pure object-oriented model that can be used with archetype parsers and software that manipulates archetypes.
 It is independent of any particular linguistic expression of an archetype, such as ADL or OWL, and can therefore be used with any kind of parser.
-It is dependent only on the types assumed by all openEHR models, which are in two groups.
-The first are primitive inbuilt types, whose names and assumed semantics are described by ISO 11404 (the exact openEHR correspondences are described in the openEHR Support Information Model).
-The second are assumed library types:
+It is dependent only on two groups of assumed types.
+The first group includes the following primitive inbuilt types, whose names and assumed semantics are described by ISO 11404 (the exact openEHR correspondences are described in the openEHR Support Information Model).